Kugelschieber/asl/README.md

 asl.exe ./missions/myMission/myScripts ./missions/myMission/compiledScripts
 ```

 Since 1.2.0 ASL requires a [supportInfo](https://community.bistudio.com/wiki/supportInfo) file, which must be generated, named "types" and placed right next to the binary.
-So if you have the asl.exe there must also be a file called types right next to it.
 The content looks like:

 ```
 ...